alydnhrealgang/dectl/README.md

 # dectl
-the dectl is a local continous integration tools for code pulling, building, packaging and deploying.
+The dectl is a local continous integration tools for code pulling, building, packaging and deploying.